nashville-software-school/server-side-dotnet-curriculum/book-4-controllers/chapters/shepherds-pies-foreign-keys.md

 ]
 ```

-Use this strategy when configuring the `Order` entity in Shepherd's pies to include both a `Driver` (an optional property that indicates who is delivering the order, if it is for delivery), and an `Employee`, which is not optional, and represents the employee that took the order.
+Use this strategy when configuring the `Order` entity in Shepherd's Pies to include both a `Driver` (an optional property that indicates who is delivering the order, if it is for delivery), and an `Employee`, which is not optional, and represents the employee that took the order.